Lipid-gated ion channels: Activation by membrane protein translocation

 In theory, ion channels can be activated by their diffusion or trafficking to high concentrations of a signaling lipid.
 The mechanism is similar to producing local high concentrations of a signaling lipid, but instead of changing the concentration of the lipid in the membrane near the channel, the channel moves to a region of the plasma membrane that already contains high concentrations of a signaling lipid.
 The change the channel experiences in lipid composition can be much faster and without any change in the total lipid concentration in the membrane.

 Lipid competition

 Anionic lipids compete for binding sites within ion channel.
 Similar to neurotransmitters, competition of an antagonist reverses the effect of an agonist.
-In most cases, the PA has the opposite effect of PIP2.
-Hence when PA binds to a channel that is activated by PIP2, PA inhibits the effect of PIP2.
-When PA activates the channel, PIP2 blocks the effect of PA inhibiting the channels.
+In most cases, the PA has the opposite effect of PIP_{2}.
+Hence when PA binds to a channel that is activated by PIP_{2}, PA inhibits the effect of PIP_{2}.
+When PA activates the channel, PIP_{2} blocks the effect of PA inhibiting the channels.

-Ethanol When ethanol is consumed, phospholipase D incorporates the ethanol into phospholipids generating the unnatural and long lived lipid phosphatidylethanol(PEth) in a process called transphoshatidylation.
+Ethanol When ethanol is consumed, phospholipase D incorporates the ethanol into phospholipids generating the unnatural and long lived lipid phosphatidylethanol (PEth) in a process called transphoshatidylation.
 The PEth competes with PA and the competition antagonizes TREK-1 channels.
 The competition of PEth on potassium channel is thought to contribute to the anesthetic effect of ethanol and perhaps hangover.